Is It Illegal to Record Conversations with My Boss or Coworkers?

 Recordings that violate the law also may be inadmissible in your case, meaning you may not be able to introduce them to support your claims.
 By recording your boss, you are putting yourself at legal risk with no guarantee it will help you in litigation.

 What Should I Do If I Want to Record at Work?

-If you are experiencing harassment, discrimination, or other illegal conduct and you want to record your conversations you should talk to our experienced employment attorneys.
+If you are experiencing harassment, discrimination, or other illegal conduct, and you feel that recording your conversations can provide you with evidence, you should first talk to our experienced employment attorneys.
 We can help you gather the evidence that you need to support your claims without breaking the law.